 - Piece of substrate (we used particle board cut to 21″ x 10.5″)

 - Foam brush

 - Paper cutter or X-Acto knife

 - Wood trim for frame (we used old garden stakes)

 - Hand saw for cutting frame and particle board

 First pick out an interesting background paper.
-We wanted a vintage feel and love the look of big black letters printed over the top of small text.
+We wanted a vintage feel for our decoupage wood sign and love the look of big black letters printed over the top of small text.